kenessajr/react-with-actions/README.md

 At [Pindo](https://www.pindo.io/), recently we automated all our deployment processes by setting up a continuous development pipeline for our repositories.
 The automation approach reduces the number of errors that would otherwise occur because of the repetitive steps of Continuous Development (CD).

-In this tutorial, you will learn how to set up continuous deployment of a React app using tools like [Docker](https://www.docker.com/) and [Github Actions](https://github.com/features/actions).
+In this tutorial, you will learn how to set up a continuous deployment of a React app using tools like [Docker](https://www.docker.com/) and [Github Actions](https://github.com/features/actions).
 We will use an Ubuntu (18.04 LTS) droplet on [DigitalOcean](https://www.digitalocean.com/) to host our app.

 ## Prerequisites